wjahoward/library-management-system/README.txt

 # Run the Application
 - Clean and Build `LibraryManagementSystem'
 - Deploy `LibraryManagementSystem'
+- If the second point fails, deploy `LibraryManagementSystem' again
 - Clean and Build `LibraryManagementSystem'
 - Run `LibraryManagementSystem'
 	- A web page with the url `http://localhost:8080/LibraryManagementSystem-war` should be displayed